 “Social signals are a real — albeit minor — factor in your search rankings,” Jayson DeMers of the Advanced Web Ranking blog writes.
 “All social media links themselves are nofollow links, which means Google doesn’t consider link authority to pass from them, but if someone shares an article directly from your site, that can measure as an indication to Google that the article is valuable or helpful.”
-So a link from LinkedIn or Facebook, for example, has value, but not the straightforward SEO value you’re really looking for from a backlink.
+So, like we said, a link from LinkedIn or Facebook has value, but not the straightforward SEO value you’re really looking for from a backlink.

-Let’s complicate this a little further: other self-publishing sites do carry value.
-A link from Medium or the Huffington Post will indeed count as an authoritative backlink.
+Self-publishing sites like Medium or the Huffington Post, however, will indeed count as an authoritative backlink.

 "Looking at Medium specifically — those are dofollow links so those would provide value,” says Jordan Crawford, a digital marketing manager at Silverback Strategies.
 “But Twitter and LinkedIn and other traditional social media platforms are nofollow.”

-The answer here is pretty simple: it depends.
+The takeaway?
 You’ll have to do a bit of technical SEO work on the back end to determine if your long form social publishing will provide specific backlink value for your own website, or if you’re just passing the less-authoritative “signals.”